Introduction

 6. What about counting backwards – how many days ago was December 11th?

 The principle remains the same, but the subtraction order reverses.
-On top of that, calculate the ordinal day of today and subtract the ordinal day of December 11th.
-A positive result indicates December 11th was in the past, and the number represents the days elapsed.
+On the flip side, calculate the ordinal day of today and subtract the ordinal day of December 11th.
+On top of that, a positive result indicates December 11th was in the past, and the number represents the days elapsed.
 Be mindful of year boundaries; if today is in January and December 11th was the previous year, you’ll need to account for the full 365 (or 366) days of that year.

 7. Can I use programming languages beyond JavaScript for countdowns?

 Absolutely.
 Python, Java, C++, and many other languages have date and time libraries that allow for date calculations.
-As an example, in Python, you can use the datetime module:
+Take this: in Python, you can use the datetime module:

 from datetime import date